knrd1/chatgpt/README.md

 $ python3 chatgpt.py
 ```
 ### Interaction:
-ChatGPT will interact only if you mention its nickname:
+ChatGPT IRC Bot will interact only if you mention its nickname:
 ```
 10:31:12 <@knrd1> ChatGPT: hello, how are you?
 10:31:14 < ChatGPT> Hi there, I'm doing well, thank you.
 How about you?